 The tax aspects, classified as strategic risks associated with the regulatory framework, were included in the Comprehensive Risk Management Policy in 2015, which sets out specific risk management action guidelines.

-As a result of the risk analysis performed by the Red Eléctrica Group, a total of 111 risks were identified in the most recently presented Risks Map.
+In accordance to the risk analysis performed by the Red Eléctrica Group, a total of 99 relevant risks were identified in the most recently presented Risks Map.